blitzagency/rich/README.md

 ## Can I have multiple [Famo.us] context's?
 YUP!  most of the time you'll only need 1, and you do want to be careful regarding the number of context containers you create as they get expensive.
 [Heres an example](https://github.com/dinopetrone/rich-todo/blob/master/src/static/js/app/app.js#L6-L10) of how you would go about initializing a context and adding your initial view into it.
-We wanted to keep the same feel of how you would go about regeistering a region, but obviously rich is a tad different, so it initialization is a tad differnt than a region.
+We wanted to keep the same feel of how you would go about regeistering a region, but obviously rich is a tad different, so it initialization is a tad different than a region.

 ## Regions?
 Yup!
 A region is a container like it is in [Marionette.js][].
 In a normal Marionette application you add regions at the top level of your application using `app.addRegions({...})`, with Rich it's slighty different.
 We do not use a Region on the top level, instead we use a `rich.View` that is initialized using `app.addRichContexts({...})`.